-- a) the Entity has fully compensated the damage and eliminated the damaging or dangerous consequences of the crime, or has made an effective effort in this respect; - b) the Entity has eliminated the organizational shortcomings that determined the crime by adopting and implementing organizational models to prevent crimes like the one that was committed; - c) the Entity has allowed the earned profits to be confiscated.
+- b) the Entity has eliminated the organizational shortcomings that determined the crime by adopting and implementing organizational models to prevent crimes like the one that was committed; - c) the Entity has allowed the earned profits to be confiscated.

 The Decree also provides that in the more serious cases the judge may order a definitive business prohibition if the Entity earned a considerable profit from the crime and has already been sentenced to a temporary business prohibition at least three times in the last seven years.